Nursing (NURS)

 NURS 634 Assessment and Evaluation Strategies in Nursing Education 3

-In this course, the student will examine assessment, measurement, and evaluation of learning outcomes and testing, as outcomes data pertaining to program quality and achievement of accreditation standards are explored.
-Systematic evaluations of a nursing education program is studied as it pertains to development, revision, and redesign of curriculum, and teaching learning activities.
-The student will also synthesize educational theories, concepts from the arts and sciences, and best practice- and evidence-informed models to facilitate a classroom activity and construct a personal teaching and learning philosophy that will serve as a foundation for a role as a nurse educator focusing on achievement of course and personal learning objectives.
+In this course the student will examine assessment, measurement, and evaluation of learning outcomes and testing, as outcomes data pertaining to program quality and achievement of accreditation standards are explored.
+Systematic evaluation of a nursing education program is studied as it pertains to development, revision, and redesign of curriculum, and teaching learning activities.
+The student will also synthesize educational theories, concepts from the arts and sciences, and best practice- and evidence-based-models and construct a personal teaching and learning philosophy that will serve as a foundation for a role as nurse educator.

 NURS 650A Capstone: Part A 2